nautilus-wraith/package-publishing/README-ADMIN.md

 # Export and upload to GitHub (Settings → SSH and GPG keys)
 gpg --armor --export your-email@example.com

-# Tell Git which key to use
+# Tell Git which key to use for signing
 git config --global user.signingkey YOUR_KEY_ID

-# Enable signed tags on the release branch (Settings → Branches → Require signed tags)
 ```

 ---